 NB: The song was called “Talk To You.”
 I wrote it when I was sixteen, going through the usual teenage stuff where you feel no one listens to you.
 I wrote the music and lyrics about my mother.
 Things have changed a lot with my mother since then. 🙂 I had it recorded and then played it for a friend called ‘Batty’ at a friends gig in Kings Heath, Birmingham.
 Then he passed the tape to Bob Lamb (producer/songwriter/publisher) who gave me a call, and said he loved the track and wanted to publish it.
 I was really happy.
 Unfortunately, the song didn’t come to anything, so it’s been put back on the shelf.
 It sounds very dated now though.

-TSM: Neil, you’ve worked with a variety of great artists; musicians and producers such as: Bob Lamb (producer for UB40 and Duran Duran), Larrick Ebanks (singer/songwriter), Nigel Davis (guitarist), Will Jackson (producer), Gareth Young (producer for Sugarbabes and Ronan Keating) and Vicky O’ Neill (producer/singer/songwriter for Sugarbabes).
+TSM: You have worked with a variety of great artists; musicians and producers such as: Bob Lamb (producer for UB40 and Duran Duran), Larrick Ebanks (singer/songwriter), Nigel Davis (guitarist), Will Jackson (producer), Gareth Young (producer for Sugarbabes and Ronan Keating) and Vicky O’ Neill (producer/singer/songwriter for Sugarbabes).
 Tell us about your experiences working with them.
 Who are you currently working with besides Michael, if any?

 NB: Wow, how long have you got?
 I don’t know where to start really.
 As I mentioned earlier about meeting Bob Lamb who published my first song.
 He was working with a band in his studio called The Catch, whose songs I loved and admired.
 The lead singer was Larrick and eventually we became good friends.
 Working with both of them and Nigel Davis for the song “Forever’s Not Long Enough” was like a dream.
 Surrounded by such talented people. 🙂 Working with Gareth Young and Vicky O’Neill was an honor, as they are both extremely talented in their own right.
 I asked them both to work with me on “Look So Deep” and believe they created what was a good song into a great song.
 This is the song that led me to Michael and the rest is history. 🙂 Gareth has produced “I’ll be there” and “Crazy” for us.
 I have continued to write and work with Gareth Young over the years on my solo tracks, where we have brought in some of the best guitarists from around the world to play sessions for me.
 Tommy Denander, who has written, played and produced for some amazing artists such as: Alice Cooper, Michael Jackson, Deep Purple, Anastasia, Ricky Martin, Hollywood Vampires, Richard Marx… to name but a few.
 Neil Taylor played on a track of mine called “Lie,” he is also one of the best out there.
 Neil Taylor has written and played with Robbie Williams, Tears for Fears, Tina Turner, Chris de Burgh, Natalie Imbruglia… to name but a few too.
 It really is an honour to have worked with these people, their talent is truly amazing.

-TSM: Neil, you’ve written various songs with Gareth Young.
+TSM: You’ve written various songs with Gareth Young.
 They are all great songs, however, the one that particularly stands out for me is “Father.”
 What is the meaning and inspiration behind this song?